 Now, not all of the comedy is great.
 There are a few tasteless jokes that cause some cringe, but when looking at the tropes that the characters embody, a little exaggerated physical comedy and sex jokes don’t hurt the overall humor of the film.
 The other issue I have with the film is that Kate is underutilized as a character given her prominence and screen and the fact that Abril has so little screen given that she is in the house with the group the entire time.
 To top that off, the Mexican characters fair the worst in the film, which seems to lean too far into tropes we know and kind of hate from the genre.

-Overall, DeadTectives is a solid horror comedy that is a perfect watch for fans of ghost hunting reality shows, Scooby Doo, Ghostbusters, and genuinely just any viewer looking for strong belly laughs in a common premise with a unique spin.
-With this film, Shudder continues to bring amazing horror content that shows the diversity of subgenre types that expands what people think about when they think about the horror genre.
+Overall, DeadTectives is a solid horror-comedy that is a perfect watch for fans of ghost-hunting reality shows, Scooby-Doo, Ghostbusters, and genuinely just any viewer looking for strong belly laughs in a common premise with a unique spin.
+With this film, Shudder continues to bring amazing horror content that shows the diversity of subgenre types that expand what people think about when they think about the horror genre.